bhollis/maruku/README.md

 ## Versioning

 Maruku follows [Semantic Versioning](http://semver.org/) for release versioning, starting around version 0.6.0.
-One caveat is that, because even the most minor bug fixes are likely to change the output of some documents, some of the patch-level changesare not strictly backwards compatible.
+One caveat is that, because even the most minor bug fixes are likely to change the output of some documents, some of the patch-level changes are not strictly backwards compatible.
 This usually shows up as test breakages, and one suggestion is to use a tool like [nokogiri-diff](https://github.com/postmodern/nokogiri-diff) to compare output to the expected structure as XML rather than simply comparing strings.

 ## Supported Ruby Versions